Flashing the Motor Controllers

 The easiest way to do this is to directly use the on-board computer on the robot after finishing The On-board Computer section.

-Run this program to calibrate the electrical position offset.
+Now, we can run this program to calibrate the electrical position offset.
 Make sure nothing is attached to the actuator and it is free to spin.

 WARNING